nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_02.md

 >
 >"No problem," you assure him.

-### Practice: Flexible Hours, Inflexible Classes
+### Practice: Clocking in the Critters
 It's time to update your collection of critter classes...again.

 ##### *You are commiting your work, right?
 How about making a new branch for each Critters and Croquettes exercise?
 Of course you are!
 How silly of us to even bring it up*

 This time, add a `shift` property to all of your classes.
 Don't forget to add an argument to the __init__ method, too.
-When testing your changes, designate a critter as 'morning', 'midday' or 'afternoon' when it is instantiated.
+When testing your changes, designate a critter's shift as 'morning', 'midday' or 'afternoon' when it is instantiated.

 > The day comes to an end, and you realize something is bugging you.
 You should feel good about helping Bobby solve his real-world problems, but when you look at your code it feels...off.
 >